elilee476/elilee476.github.io/_posts/X2025-04-05-political-economy-capital-labor-trade.md

 The more the performance of the economy depends on the health and wellbeing of its laborers (as opposed to its ability to package and sell assets), the more capitalists and government officials will care about said health and wellbeing.
 The subjective experience of being a middle-class laborer also changes in proportion to the role of labor in the economy.
 The more important the laborer is in ordinary production, the greater sense of respect and self-sufficiency we would expect laborers to feel.
 Think about the difference between commanding a middle-class wage on the market vs receiving redistributionary income from inscrutable political processes in Washington.

-Now that we've gained an appreciation for the kinds of non-welfare concerns that motivate skeptics of trading capital for labor, we can reconsider the above departures from classical free trade.
+Now that we've gained an appreciation for the kinds of non-welfare concerns that motivate skeptics of trading capital for labor, we can reconsider the wisdom of departures from classical free trade.
 How would industries shielded from labor arbitrage affect the subjective experience and political agency of middle-class laborers?
+One might think that by putting giving laborers a better role in production by preventing Stolper-Samuelson factors from equilibrating across borders, laborers will acquire the goods I've discussed in this section.

+But I'm skeptical of this because I think such barriers behave quite similarly to redistribution.

 ## Constructive Moderate Solutions